-You get 5 lives to progress, and lose a life every time you fail a level.
-While they do come back, it takes 30 minutes for each individual life to return, so there’s incentive for you to do as well as possible
+You get 5 lives to progress and lose a life every time you fail a level.
+While they do come back, it takes 30 minutes for each life to return, so there’s an incentive for you to do as well as possible.

 The map showing all the levels is not only massive, but it shows the current positions of every Facebook friend you have that plays.
 So it gives you a strong incentive to prove that you can do better than everyone else you know.

-But that’s not all — King didn’t only want you competing on the macro scale, trying to make it the furthest out of all your friends; they went right to the micro level, showing where you rank for top scores on each and every level!
+But that’s not all—King didn’t only want you competing on the macro scale, trying to make it the furthest out of all your friends; they went right to the micro-level, showing where you rank for top scores on every level!
 Talk about a shot straight to the ego!

-And to anyone out there who thinks that Candy Crush Saga is just a jazzed-up Bejeweled clone, I’ve got news for you — where Bejeweled is usually just a fixed grid with different modes of gameplay, King angled to blow PopCap Games out of the water, with 5 modes of gameplay in its levels combined with boards of different sizes and a bevy of obstacles that only grow harder to navigate and infinitely more frustrating as you advance through the levels.
+And to anyone out there who thinks that Candy Crush Saga is just a jazzed-up Bejeweled clone, I’ve got news for you—where Bejeweled is usually just a fixed grid with different modes of gameplay, King angled to blow PopCap Games out of the water, with 5 modes of gameplay in its levels combined with boards of different sizes and a bevvy of obstacles that only grow harder to navigate and infinitely more frustrating as you advance through the levels.
 Don’t knock it ’til you try it!